techdivision/import-docs/04.file-structure/06.attributes/scope/docs.md

 Basicalla for every attribute the label can be translated.

-Depending on the attribute's frontend input type, the attribute option values can also be translated.
-Is the case, if the attribute frontend type is one of
+Depending on the attribute's frontend input type, the attribute option/swatch values can also be translated.
+In the case the attribute frontend type is one of

-* Yes/No
 * Multiple Select
 * Dropdown
 * Visual Swatch